Calchan/debian-install-scripts/README.md

 The scripts are split in multiple parts so you can decide what to install.
 If you stop after `1-base.sh` you'll have to figure out networking on your own, but it's a viable final destination for a server.
-If you di this, don't reboot until you have installed the packages you'll need for networking and made sure it will be working.
+If you do this, don't reboot until you have installed the packages you'll need for networking and made sure it will be working.

 The root password will be deleted and root login disabled for security reasons.
 Instead, the user